blkcoffee/pixyll/_posts/2018-02-26-kioptrixLvl2.md

 layout:		post
 title:  	"Kioptrix Level 2"
 date: 		2018-02-26 14:00:00 +0800
-summary:	Kioptrix Level 2 Penetration Test
+summary:	Today we are going to solve Kioptrix Level 2.
+First we need to... <a href="https://blkcoffee.github.io/kioptrix/2018/02/26/kioptrixLvl2/">Read more...</a>
 categories:	kioptrix
 ---
 Today we are going to solve Kioptrix Level 2.
 First we need to download the VM from the kioptrix website, add it to VMware and power it up!